cntehang/ng-config-service/README.md

 export class AppModule {}
 ```

-Then the configuration service can be injected and its `public getProperty<T>(key: string): T | undefined` method is used to get a configuration value.
+Then the config service can be injected and its `public getProperty<T>(key: string): T | undefined` method is used to get a configuration value.
 Following is a demo:

 ```ts
 import { ConfigService } from 'ng-config-service'